A quick and easy travel guide to the famous palm tree road on Siargao Island, also known as Burgos Coconut Road.

 The particular coconut palm road you're looking for is just a section of the Siargao Circumferential Road, which wraps around the island.

-I’ve pinned the exact location to help you find it.
+Above I've included the pin for the exact location to help you find it.

 Tips for Snapping an epic Photo